urbit/UIPs/UIPS/UIP-userperms.md

 Considering the possibility of building "app managers" in userspace, it is important for the kernel to expose permission information and management capabilities.

-xx kernel-style subscriptions follow established pattern, see examples
+xx kernel-style subscriptions follow established pattern, see examples xx example: %tire

 The permission type must allow scoping so that developers do not need to request permissions broader than what they will be using, and conversely such that a generic permission can be requested.
 For example, no need to request permission to write to all of the files on a desk if you only want to update `/log.txt`.
 And conversely, no use specifying any path at all if the main feature revolves around editing arbitrary files.

 Separating local-only and over-the-network permissions is important, because behavior of local agents is knowable, but that is not the case for agents on other ships.
-As such, putting any restrictions on effects that result in network activity isn't meaningful beyond that network activity happening or not.
+As such, putting any restrictions on effects that result in network activity is not meaningful beyond that network activity happening or not.
 In the presence of stateful reads (i.e. `+on-watch`), there is also no difference between reads and writes from a security (data leaking) perspective, but it may still be good to make that distinction for semantic reasons.

 Separating blocking (required) and non-blocking (optional) permission requests is important for UX purposes.
 Remembering non-blocking permission requests even after the corresponding permission has been granted helps permission management interfaces to display them separately as toggleable.

 ### Permissions and Desk Lifecycles

 Clay already manages desk "liveness" status and transitions.
 Permissions, applying at the desk level, overlap with this nicely.
 Putting restrictions on liveness transitions of and file changes on desks is necessary to maintain the invariant of desk code being able to assume its required permissions.

 Automatically granting required permissions for desks present/installed during the boot sequence ensures the immediate post-boot state is "complete" according to the sequence's intent, without requiring additional permission-granting events to be formalized into the boot sequence.